-Remember that study from a couple months ago that suggested ecigarettes could deliver more formaldehyde to your lungs than regular cigarettes?
-Well, it seems a new study has arrived to back up what many of us were already thinking: the study conditions never accurately represented true vaping habits to begin with.
+Remember that study from a couple of months ago that suggested ecigarettes could deliver more formaldehyde to your lungs than regular cigarettes?
+Well, it seems a new study has arrived to back up what many of us were already thinking: the study conditions never accurately represented true vaping habits, to begin with.

 The January 2015 study in the New England Journal of Medicine tested results at both a low and high voltage, and formaldehyde was detected at the high voltage (5.0V) (but not the low one).
 Thus, the scientists concluded, "an ecigarette user vaping at a rate of 3 ml per day would inhale 14.4±3.3 mg of formaldehyde per day in formaldehyde-releasing agents."